18F/join.tts.gsa.gov/pages/positions/bucket-tts-designer.md

 - Participate in design activities and work effectively with cross-disciplinary teammates
 - Demonstrate genuine interest in the day-to-day activities that keep our government running

-## Qualifications
-All applications will be reviewed by a panel of subject matter experts against a scoring rubric created for this role.
-In order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.

-To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
-Specialized experience is defined as follows:

-**GS15 qualifications:**
-- Experience leading and collaborating on design, content strategy, or service design projects, initiatives or activities.
-- Experience with content strategy or design methodologies.
-For example: information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design.
-- Experience with creation, design, delivery, or iteration of digital products, platforms, systems, or services.
-- Experience with iterative or agile methodologies
-- Experience facilitating content strategy or design sessions, or workshops.
-- Experience training, coaching, or mentoring on user centered design, content strategy, content design, or service design methodologies.

-**GS14 qualifications:**
-- Experience collaborating on design, content strategy, or service design projects, initiatives or activities.
-- Experience with content strategy or design methodologies.
-For example:  information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design.
-- Experience applying best practices in the design, development and delivery of digital products, platforms, or services.
-- Experience with iterative or agile methodologies
-- Experience participating in content strategy or design sessions and workshops with teams.

-**GS13 qualifications:**
-- Experience collaborating on design, content strategy, or service design projects, initiatives or activities.
-- Experience using design methodologies such as information architecture, UX writing, editorial design, usability research, user interviews, contextual inquiries, observational research, participatory workshops or product design.
-- Experience in designing and/or developing digital products, platforms, or services.
-- Experience with iterative or agile methodologies.
-- Experience participating in content strategy or design sessions or workshops

 ## Basic information

 **Location:**